-Owner and chef Michael Price invites Michelin trained Alex Bond for a one night only kitchen takeover and I’m invited.
-The event is to support Alex in his journey to the opening of his own restaurant after working under some of the most talented chefs in the UK.
+Watching Alex Bond on Great British Menu brings back great memories.
+Owner and chef Michael Price invites Alex Bond for a one night only kitchen takeover and I’m invited.
+The event was to support Alex -now a Michelin star holder in his journey to the opening of his own restaurant Alchemilla, Nottingham.
+Alex gained his stripes working under some of the most talented chefs in the UK.

 You’d be forgiven for living in the same town as but knowing little of the Gourmet Dining Room for its net is cast far and wide when it comes to the foodies it attracts.
 People who eat here know what they like and its innovative and outstanding dishes are presented beautifully with a huge side of excellent service.
 The kitchen and dining area here are one of the same.
 High ceilings and full length windows give ample room, light and air allowing diners to relax, watch the chef at work and become involved in the whole service.